 (1) Any Voluntary Placement Agreement may be terminated by one or both parent(s) who have legal custody of the child giving written notice to the Department, regardless of which parent has signed the Voluntary Placement Agreement (i.e., if mother signs the Voluntary Placement Agreement, father may terminate it so long as he has some form of legal custody of the child).

-(2) In any case where a parent gives notice to the Department terminating a Voluntary Placement Agreement (including but not limited to cases where one parent has signed the agreement and the other parent gives notice to terminate it) the Department shall honor the Agreement for a period of 72 hours thereafter.
+(2) In any case where a parent gives notice to the Department terminating a Voluntary Placement Agreement (including but not limited to cases where one parent has signed the agreement and the other parent gives notice to terminate it), the Department shall honor the Agreement for a period of 72 hours thereafter.
 If, during said 72 hour period, the Department determines that the child would be at risk of abuse or neglect if returned home, the Department may institute court proceedings to obtain custody of the child.

-(3) If any child(ren) who was placed in substitute care as a result of a voluntary placement agreement is returned home to live with her/his parent(s), the voluntary placement agreement shall automatically terminate.
-If the parent wishes to voluntarily place the child back into substitute care, a new voluntary placement agreement must be executed pursuant to 110 CMR 4.10.
+(3) If any child(ren) who was placed in substitute care as a result of a Voluntary Placement Agreement is returned home to live with her/his parent(s), the Voluntary Placement Agreement shall automatically terminate.
+If the parent wishes to voluntarily place the child back into substitute care, a new Voluntary Placement Agreement must be executed pursuant to 110 CMR 4.10.
 110 CMR 4.12(3) does not apply if the child(ren) is visiting her/his parents.

+(4) For Voluntary Placement Agreements for Young Adults, the young adult may terminate the Voluntary Placement Agreement by giving the Department 3 business days notice.
+The Department must give a young adult written notice at least 30 days prior to terminating a Voluntary Placement Agreement, along with notice of the young adult’s right to contest the termination of the agreement through the Fair Hearing Process.
+If the young adult requests a fair hearing, the voluntary placement may not be terminated until at least 14 days following the fair hearing if the termination is upheld.

 4.13: Voluntary Placement Agreements - Mature Child

-The Department may accept a Voluntary Placement Agreement from a mature child, without signature of any parent(s).
+The Department may accept a Voluntary Placement Agreement from a mature child under age 18, without signature of any parent(s).
 However, such Voluntary Placement Agreements (signed only by the mature child) will only be accepted and honored by the Department for a period of 72 hours thereafter.
 During that 72 hour period, the Department shall notify the parent(s) of the child, verbally or in writing, that the child has signed a Voluntary Placement Agreement with the Department and is in substitute care.
 During that 72 hour period, parent(s) shall not have the right to revoke or terminate the Voluntary Placement Agreement, nor shall they have the right to know the whereabouts of the child, unless the child specifically agrees and unless the Department determines that to so inform the parent(s) would not be contrary to the child's best interests.
 At the conclusion of the 72 hour period, the Department shall either return the child to his/her parent(s), or shall institute court proceedings to obtain custody of the child, or shall obtain a Voluntary Placement Agreement signed by the mature child's parent(s).

 4.14: Voluntary Placement Agreements - Miscellaneous